 Looks like it's going to be a fun Christmas for the young royals this year!
-A report by Duke and Duchess of Cambridge are set to host Prince Harry and his fiancée Meghan Markle at their Amner Hall home in Norfolk over the festive period.
+A report by Us Weekly has revealed that the Duke and Duchess of Cambridge are set to host Prince Harry and his fiancée Meghan Markle at their Amner Hall home in Norfolk over the festive period.
 The magazine says the newly-engaged couple will first spend Christmas Eve with the Queen at Sandringham, before joining William and Kate.
 A source told the publication: "They’ll be William and Kate’s guests and travel back and forth with them."

 Prince Harry and his fiancee Meghan Markle